 We will have to wait until November to know whether John Oliver was truly successful in dissociating Donald Trump from his brand.

-Irina Lyapis is a Staff Attorney in the Silicon Valley office and a member of the firm’s Trademark and Copyright practice.
-Her practice focuses on trademark prosecution, counseling, and enforcement globally.
-She also has experience drafting copyright and trademark...
+Irina Lyapis is an Associate in the Silicon Valley office and a member of the firm’s Trademark and Copyright practice.
+Her practice focuses on strategic management of global trademark portfolios including clearance, prosecution, counseling, disputes, and enforcement.
+She represents...

 Lisa Greenwald-Swire is a Trademark and Copyright Principal in the Silicon Valley office of Fish & Richardson.
 Her practice focuses on global trademark counseling and prosecution including brand strategy, strategic portfolio development, licensing, and trademark rights on the...